 The other bowl with all the organs (heart, liver, kidney) is not in the picture.
 All these organ meats and trimmings get cooked up, then pressure canned.
 This becomes meat for our dog.

 Remember that you have the option to plant a garden full of veggies just for the pigs.
 Read about what vegetables we feed our pigs and you may want to plant a garden for your pigs too.

 It saves a lot of money and that is a large part of what raising your own meat is all about.
 Of course, the added knowledge of just exactly WHAT you feed them helps to feel secure about what your family is eating.

 This is the end result of a few months spent raising a weaner pig.
-Raised on grain, lots and lots of fresh-from-the-dirt garden veggies and pasture, these pigs have had a Wonderful life.
+Raised on a bit of grain, lots of fresh-from-the-dirt garden veggies and pasture, these pigs have had a wonderful life.

 Think about the way we have raised our pigs, then read this comment left by Patty and think about the difference.
 Those pigs she’s talking about are raised commercially.
 That is the pork you buy in the supermarket!

 “Your pigs have lived a life of luxury with all they want to eat, fresh air, sunshine, good grubs, etc. Here in the Peace Country, as you may or may not know, we have a number of Hutterite colonies – and we have 4 right here in our own county, which is about 1600 square miles.

 Hutterite pigs are kept in very high-tech CFO barns.
 People are not allowed in without suiting up, HAZMAT-type masks, booties, etc., and these porkers never see the light of day from the beginning, to just before the end when they’re loaded into trailers and shipped God knows where for slaughter.